 Connect with Nature

 In addition to the scavenger hunts mentioned above, there are lots of ways to engage preschoolers in nature.
+(Some of this outdoor exploring is weather dependent, but it can be a fun family challenge to get outdoors even in the winter!)

 - Look for animals.
 Talk about what food they eat, where they find water, etc. to practice identifying their needs and habitat.
 Scholastic has a neat three-week learn at home plan for PreK that largely focuses on animals and nature.